neilotoole/sq-web/content/en/docs/concepts.md

 activity
 such as converting a [document source](#document-source) like [CSV](/docs/drivers/csv) to relational format.
-By default, `sq` uses an embedded [SQLite](/docs/drivers/sqlite) instance for the Join DB.
+By default, `sq` uses an embedded [SQLite](/docs/drivers/sqlite) instance for the Scratch DB.

 ## Join DB